search for a partner.

 To get there, I would suggest to have a relation for a few years.
 Marriage would probably be something i do, just to save ourselves or our kid/s (if we have (we are jumping too many hoops here)) from legalities.
 In other words, I can't have relation with someone, because her concern is marriage (and all the exaggerations that come with it) rather than figuring out each other.

 Lately, I am of the opinion that I am not going to consider commitment, unless we both can have a relation which enables growth, in terms of perspectives, opinions, work, life etc. This is a difficult thing to ask.
-And I would rather be clear about it upfront, than setup wrong expectation.
+And I would rather be clear about it up-front, than setup wrong expectation.
 If you care, please ask me questions when we meet.
 And remember, there is nothing to loose, in meeting me, except for the time spent.

 I am somewhat curious person.
 I sometimes make people uncomfortable with my curiosity.
 If they allow me to, I will ask too many questions.
 Many of them would be in a matter of fact tone.
 I could bring up difficult topics, without hesitation/shame (mostly because (I think) I don't have the same prejudices as most others (Doesn't mean I don't have any prejudices, just that they probably are different)).
-The curiosiry is towards understand other persons view/context.
+The curiosity is towards understand other persons view/context.
 I am usually trying to find out there view of the world, or sometimes push limits of there thought, or understand mine better.

-But its very rare to find people who are interested (with open mind) in such conversations, even though most say so.
+Its rare to find people who are interested (with open mind) in such conversations, even though most say so.
 In the conversations, people are usually trying to tell me, how wrong I am.
 I have learned not to trouble people with my questions.
 Either because they want to live a comfortable life or because they would not accept the implications of my curiosity.

 Much of my opinions are shaped by my curiosity.
 E.g: my opinions on belief, marriage, relations, learning, living etc. Some of them are uncommon opinions.
 Questioning prejudices is kinda the starting for them.
 I guess my partner has to have an attitude of questioning prejudices (prejudices probably would be inherited from context (family/society)).
 She should be able to make her choices not because they were the defaults, but because she thought about them.
 She should be able to challenge my prejudices.
 Note that its not about proving each other wrong, but rather figuring out a meaningful life with each other.